-As we have noted, an important characteristic of events is that since an event is something that happened in the past, it should not change.
-Therefore it must be an immutable class.
-You can see in the preceding code that the properties are read-only from outside of the object.
-The only way to update the object is through the constructor when you create the event object.
+Events must be immutable.
+An important characteristic of events is that since an event is something that happened in the past, it shouldn't change, therefore it must be an immutable class, as you can notice in the previous code where the properties are read only from the outside of the object and the only way to update the object is through the constructor when you actually create the event object.